garaujodev/garaujodev.github.io/_posts/en/2025-10-28-code-reviews-why-you-should-avoid-request-changes.md

 A code review is meant to help teams write better code together.
 But when reviewers misuse the “Request Changes” button, it turns a learning process into a power move, and code reviews aren’t about control, they’re about collaboration.

-When you open a pull request, you’re saying, *"Hey, here’s my idea — what do you think?"* You’re open to feedback (and hopefully expecting it).
+When you open a pull request, you’re saying *"Hey, here’s my idea — what do you think?"*.
+You’re open to feedback (and hopefully expecting it).
 That’s how teams grow together and keep their codebase healthy.

 ### **The Real Purpose of Code Reviews**